Trio Upward Bound Group

 College Tours & Field Trips

 Not only do students experience workshops that expose them to different points of view in their own community, but also travel to various colleges and universities for college tours.
-College tours allow students to discover the different styles of colleges, learn more about dorm-life, explore food options, and learn about the academic support provided on the campus.
+College tours allow students to discover the different styles of colleges, learn more about dorm-life, explore student life options, and learn about the academic support provided on the campus.

 Career Exploration